thiago-sqr/cs50-problems/README.md

 ### pset7: SQL
 - [songs](/pset7/songs) : Simple SQL queries to answer questions about a Spotify database.
+- [movies](/pset7/movies) : SQL queries to answer questions about an IMDb database of movies.
 - ( . . . )

 ### practice-problems